How to Convert YouTube Videos to WMV: Legal Methods (2026)

 The first is bitrate.
 WMV2 at 4000 kbps roughly matches the visual quality of H.264 at 2500 kbps because the codec is less efficient.
 If your output file is bigger than the H.264 source, the WMV bitrate is set too high.
 Drop it to 2500-3000 kbps for 1080p and re-measure.

 Second: profile mismatch.
 Some converters default to “Same as source” while quietly bumping the encoder profile to Advanced Profile, which inflates file size without visible quality gains on legacy hardware.
-Force WMV2 Simple Profile if the target is a Microsoft Zune or original Xbox 360.
-We saw a meaningful size reduction on a 1080p clip after this change.
+Force WMV2 Simple Profile if the target is a Microsoft Zune or original Xbox 360, which usually yields a meaningful size reduction on a 1080p clip.

-For audio-only workflows, our YouTube to FLAC and YouTube to OGG write-ups cover the trade-offs between lossy and lossless containers.
+For audio-only workflows, the YouTube to AAC guide covers the trade-offs between lossy and lossless audio containers.

 Third: audio bitrate.
 WMA2 above 192 kbps adds size without legacy-device benefit.
 Drop it to 128 kbps for talking-head content and 192 kbps for music videos.